nathanielwendt/Etch/README.md

 2. <code> bash extract.sh </code>

 CSV files will be contained within the scripts directory matching the depicted db names.
 A backup directory, 'backup' is also created containing the raw Trepn sqlite databases for extensive querying/analysis.

+CSV Files will be in the form: sensor_name,timestamp,value,delta,marker_duration,marker_name